So's Your Old Man

 So's Your Old Man is a 1926 American silent comedy film directed by Gregory La Cava and starring W. C. Fields and Alice Joyce.
 It was written by J. Clarkson Miller based on the story "Mr. Bisbee's Princess" by Julian Leonard Street as adapted by Howard Emmett Rogers.
 It was filmed at Astoria Studios in Queens, New York City.

 The film was remade as a talkie in 1934, with W. C. Fields again starring, under the title You're Telling Me!.
-In 2008, So's Your Old Man was added to the United States National Film Registry.
+In 2008, So's Your Old Man was selected for preservation in the United States National Film Registry by the Library of Congress.